Businesses with an online presence rely on inbound links to grow traffic. This is the way by which Google discovers web pages and ranks your content.

 Why Does Google Give Importance to Inbound Links?

 Search engines use algorithms to evaluate websites by topic and relevance.
-Usually, the Google bot crawls through your website to index newly included pages to its library.
+Usually, the Google bot crawls through your website to index newly included pages in its library.
 Google indexes the web pages so that it structures pages in the search engine index, helping it to display the optimal result when a user searches for a query.

 Search engine optimization (SEO) ranks pages on certain factors and displays the search engine result page (SERP) based on the ranking.
 The ranking factors are based on criteria such as page quality, keyword relevancy, and multimedia content.
 Yet, links continue to be the favorite for Google to rank.